 Current Research Activities

-At present, I am active in the following research projects:
+At present, I am active in the following research projects:- The GEM Benchmark Project — Investigating the evaluation of large language models.

 In addition to the above projects, I also participate in reviewing and writing of research papers for conferences such as ACL, INLG, EMNLP, and COLING.
 For a list of authored or co-authored papers please see the publications section.